kilicburak/NLP_Marketer/README.md

 <h4> Data Preprocessing</h4>

 In almost all machine learning processing steps, the quality of the data is the most important aspect.
-It affects the quality, F scores, and other similarity matrices.
+It affects the quality, F scores, and document similarity detections as well.

-Depending on the aim, the pre-processing stage usually includes cleaning the unnecessary tokens, punctuations, stop words, etc. In this problem, I only applied to lower the text variables and to demonstrate that it is part of the NLP.
+Depending on the aim, the pre-processing stage usually includes cleaning the unnecessary tokens, punctuations, stop words, etc. In this problem, I only applied to lower the text variables and to demonstrate that it is part of the NLP pipeline.

 <h4>Machine Learning / NLP</h4>